Ray Williams (politician)

-Raymond Craig Williams (born 27 September 1960) is an Australian politician who has been a member of the New South Wales Legislative Assembly representing the seat of Castle Hill for the Liberal Party since 2015, and represented the seat of Hawkesbury from 2007 to 2015.
+Raymond Craig Williams (born 27 September 1960) is an Australian politician who has been a member of the New South Wales Legislative Assembly representing the seat of Kellyville for the Liberal Party since 2023.
+He previously represented the electorates of Hawkesbury from 2007 to 2015 and Castle Hill from 2015 to 2023.

-Williams has also served as the New South Wales Minister for Multiculturalism and the Minister for Disability Services from January 2017 to March 2019 in the Berejiklian ministry.
+Williams has also been the New South Wales Minister for Multiculturalism and the Minister for Disability Services from January 2017 to March 2019 in the Berejiklian ministry.

 Early life and background

 Williams is the son of Allen Williams, a former heavyweight boxing champion of Australia and the South Pacific and Margaret Williams, the daughter of English migrants from Cornwall.
 His family was involved in the training of horses, and Williams followed in the family footsteps and trained horses for more than 30 years.
 From 1985, he worked for Glenorie Bus Company at Dural.

 Williams was a panel beater and maintenance manager with the Hillsbus company.
 He was a councillor on Baulkham Hills Shire Council until September 2008.
 He was a President of the Kellyville Rouse Hill Progress Association.
 Williams led a campaign of roadside protests to highlight the need for the upgrade of Windsor Road.